Mahar: Military role under the British

-During the colonial period, large numbers of Mahars and dhors were recruited for military duties by the East India Company and the British Raj.
+During the colonial period, large numbers of Mahars and Dhors were recruited for military duties by the East India Company and the British Raj.
 The Battle of Koregaon (1 January 1818) is commemorated by an obelisk known as the Koregaon pillar—which was erected at the site of the battle—and by a medal issued in 1851.
 The pillar featured on the Mahar Regiment crest until the Independence of India; it is inscribed with the names of 22 Mahars killed at the battle.
 The victory pillar serves as focal point of Mahar heroism.

 The Mahar began their service to the East India company around 1750.
 20-25% of the British Bombay Army was Mahar.
 Their conduct as soldiers was praised by many British officers.
 Mahars were a vital component of the British Marine Battalion.
 In the East India Company Army they participated in various wars including Second Anglo-Maratha War, Third Anglo-Maratha War, Second Anglo-Sikh War and Second Afghan War.

-After the 1857 mutiny, the British decided to change their military recruitment policy One report "emphasized that we cannot practically ignore it [the caste system], so long as the natives socially maintain it".
-This led to the discrimination against the Mahars, other low castes, and some unreliable Brahmin castes.
+After the 1857 mutiny, the British decided to change their military recruitment policy.
+One report "emphasized that we cannot practically ignore it [the caste system], so long as the natives socially maintain it".
+This led to the discrimination against the Mahars, other low castes, and some Brahmin castes.

-Mahar recruitment reached its nadir in the early 1890s (sources differ as to exact year) when British in favour of "martial races," specially north-western communities halted recruitment of Mahars.
+Mahar recruitment reached its nadir in the early 1890s when the British halted recruitment of Mahars in favour of "martial races", especially north-western communities.
 The Mahar community attempted to confront this block with a petition circulated among the Mahar, Chamar, and Mang former soldiers—all Marathi-speaking lower castes—but the movement was unable to organise and submit their petition.
-The attempt at a challenge had been spearheaded by Gopal Baba Walangkar, himself a Mahar, dhor and former soldier, but he found that Mahar military pensioners were unwilling to sign because they feared that they might lose their pensions.
+The attempt at a challenge had been spearheaded by Gopal Baba Walangkar, himself a Mahar and former soldier, but he found that Mahar military pensioners were unwilling to sign because they feared that they might lose their pensions.
 Thus, by the beginning of World War I, there were few Mahars left in the Army.

-A Mahar regiment was created during World War I but only for a few years and because of British desperation for additional troops.
+A Mahar regiment was created during World War I because of British desperation for additional troops but only lasted for a few years and.
 In 1941, the Mahar Regiment proper was created.